 I’ve owned the Sennheiser HD 600 since December of 2016.
 It’s been a mostly great relationship.
-The 600’s are a fine headphone and they will likely continue to stand the test of time for many reasons.
+The 600’s are fine headphones and they will likely continue to stand the test of time for many reasons.

 However, there are a few things I don’t like about them.
-Things that have always bugged me.
 We’ll also get into that.

 Long story short, I got the chance to demo Massdrop’s newer HD 6XX iteration.
 Big shoutout and thanks to Shawn Quint for sending me them!
 Shawn is a real nice guy who frequents my blog.
 I enjoy talking with him about all things audio, and he was nice enough to entrust me with his baby.
 No, not a real live baby mind you; I’m talking about the headphone.
 Lol.